spurtzel/PrePP/PrePP/README.md

 # Plan Generators & PrePP Algorithms

 ## Plan generators
-Scripts for reproducing inputfiles used for experiments presented in the paper.\
+Scripts for reproducing inputfiles used for single query and multi query experiments presented in the paper.\
 \
 For producing the inputfiles for a varying event node ratio, follow the steps:\
 Go into `../Generators/multi query/eventNodeRatio/scripts` and execute the `eventNode.sh` script.
 This will create 50 inputfiles for each parameter value from 0.1, 0.2, .. , 1.0.
 The resulting inputfiles are saved into `../eventNodeRatio/plans` and can be directly executed using the `PrePP` script as described below.